You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 A sit-down restaurant from the people behind the legendary smoked fish counter up the street.
 Eating something from Russ & Daughters is a must, and unlike the original store front, here you can have your lox at a table.

-We’re more likely to tell out-of-towners to go to Rubirosa than any other restaurant in this entire city.
+We tell out-of-towners to go to Rubirosa as much as any other restaurant in this entire city.
 The atmosphere is excellent, the Italian-American comfort food is consistently perfect, and the vodka pizza is life-affirming.
 You can only make reservations for parties of six or more - and you should absolutely expect a long wait - but it will absolutely be worth it.
 Get a drink a few blocks away at Mother’s Ruin to kill the time.

 So you want to go to a restaurant where you won’t find any other tourists?
 How original.
 Luckily NYC is filled with outstanding places where we can guarantee you won’t see dads in cargo shorts.
 One such place is Uncle Boons, which feels like a tiny underground clubhouse, serves some of the best Thai food we’ve ever eaten, and is consistently filled with people who look like they know their sh*t.

-New York has plenty of traditional steakhouses.
-We’re not going to send you to any of them here.
-We are, however, going to send you to the least-stuffy steakhouse in the city - St. Anselm in Williamsburg.
+This Williamsburg spot is the least-stuffy steakhouse in the city.
 Unless you arrive right when they open, you should expect a wait (they don’t take reservations), but it’s all part of the experience (you can drink at the attached bar next door, or any of the others nearby).
-Once you sit down and are served the greatest $23 steak you’ve ever eaten, you won’t want to be anywhere else.
+Once you sit down and are served the greatest $25 steak you’ve ever eaten, you won’t want to be anywhere else.

 Two bar seats at L’Artusi is the greatest date night setup in New York City.
 Your order: housemade ricotta, a few pastas, olive oil cake, and a bottle of wine.
 It’s a foolproof formula we return to again and again (and again and again).